 - Adopt state academic standards in math, reading and writing, geography and history, or create their own standards for the listed subjects

-All governing boards of private schools in the MPCP must specify criteria for granting a high school diploma.
-Beginning in September 2010, no private school may grant a diploma to an MPCP student unless that student meets the governing board’s criteria.
+All governing boards of private schools must specify criteria for granting a high school diploma.
+Beginning in September 2010, no private school may grant a diploma to a student unless that student meets the governing board’s criteria.

 Schools must provide pupils, parents, or guardians who apply to the school all of the